Supriya16072002/Supriya16072002/README.md

 -### 👋 Hi, I’m @Supriya16072002

-- 👀 I’m interested in Data Analytics, Business Intelligence, and HR Tech
+- 👀 I’m interested in Data Analytics, and HR Tech
 - 🌱 I’m currently learning MBA Analytics and working on real-world data-driven projects
 - 💞️ I’m looking to collaborate on data analysis, dashboard creation, and analytics research
 - 📫 How to reach me : 📧 mba_a2024_supriya@aimt.ac.in or connect on https://www.linkedin.com/in/supriya-kumari-62546b2b3?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app